VisenDev/Saver5/README.md

 For more info on compiling `fyne` gui libraries, see [fyne docs](https://developer.fyne.io/started/cross-compiling)

-If you have troubling installing `go` and `gcc` on windows, you can run the `configure.sh` script to locally install necessary compilers to your project directory and compile the program with them.
-This will download the compilers if they have not been previously downloaded, then compile the project.

 # TODO for this group
 Try to compile and run the program